jusleg/snaptag/README.md

 ![gif](/img/snap.gif)

-This little website allows you to get your snapcode via the Snapchat api.
+This little website allows you to customize your snapcode.

+##How it works

+First, we query the Snapchat API to get your snapcode.
 The snapcode is then ran through a PHP script to convert it to an svg that is editable.
 Using the website, you can change the different colors using [jscolor picker](jscolor.com).
 The snapcode is converted into a png to be downloaded.

 ##API